 Interest rate risk is the risk that the fair value or future cash flows of a financial instrument will fluctuate due to changes in market interest rates.
 The Company's cash and cash equivalents primarily include highly liquid investments that earn interest at market rates that are fixed to maturity.
 The Company also holds a portion of cash and cash equivalents in bank accounts that earn variable interest rates.
-Due to the short-term nature of these financial instruments, fluctuations in market rates do not have significant impact on the fair values of the financial instruments as of December 31, 2020.
-The Company also owns GICs and bonds that earn interest payments at fixed rates to maturity.
+Due to the short-term nature of these financial instruments, fluctuations in market rates do not have significant impact on the fair values of the financial instruments as of March 31, 2021.
+The Company, from time to time, also owns GICs and bonds that earn interest payments at fixed rates to maturity.
 Fluctuation in market interest rates usually will have an impact on bond's fair value.
 An increase in market interest rates will generally reduce bond's fair value while a decrease in market interest rates will generally increase it.
 The Company monitors market interest rate fluctuations closely and adjusts the investment portfolio accordingly.